-Online course with the Center for Anglican Learning and Leadership: September 16 – November 4, 2019
+Online with the Center for Anglican Learning and Leadership (CALL): September 14 – November 2, 2020

 Many people in the Episcopal Church today are talking about a ‘Jesus Movement’—including the Presiding Bishop.
 What might that look like?